-To ease your boss into the idea, and give yourself room to adapt, suggest trialling remote work.
+To ease your boss into the idea, and give yourself room to adapt, suggest trialling remote work (if you've already been tracking your performance while working remotely lockdown, you won't need this step!).
 That could mean only working remotely for one or two days a week, or trying out trialling a full-on remote set-up for just a couple of weeks.
 It provides you both with a safety net – softening a dramatic change into a palatable, manageable one.

 Once you’re nearing the end of your trial, have a conversation on what’s working and what’s not.
 Review the performance benchmarks you agreed upon to consider how its impacted the way you work.
 Actually reflect on whether it’s right for you, and whether there were any unexpected drawbacks that might make it unsuitable longer-term.